 such Product is, in Boeing's reasonable judgment, not technologically competitive at any time for reasons including the availability of significant changes in technology, design, materials, specifications, or manufacturing processes which result in a reduced price or weight or improved appearance, functionality, maintainability, or reliability.
 Prior to such a decision by Boeing, Seller will be given thirty (30) calendar days to provide a technologically competitive Product;

-Boeing has reasonably determined that Seller cannot support Boeing's requirements for such Product in the amounts and within the delivery schedule Boeing requires; or
+Boeing has reasonably determined that Seller cannot fulfill Orders for such Product in the amounts and within the delivery schedule Boeing requires; or

-Boeing gives notice of at least ninety (90) calendar days to Seller that Boeing will manufacture some or all of its requirements for such Product itself.]
+Boeing gives notice of at least ninety (90) calendar days to Seller that a Boeing Entity will manufacture some or all of Boeing’s requirements for such Product.

 Written Authorization to Proceed.